aboutroots/js-courses-ref/react/Max/README.md

 6. Load the "Course" component as a nested component of "Courses"
 7. Add a 404 error page and render it for any unknown routes
 8. Redirect requests to /all-courses to /courses (=> Your "Courses" page)

+## LazyLoading with React Suspense

++ [ ] Load Posts and User components only when needed with Routing with toggle button